List of roller coaster elements: Launch track

-A launch track is a section of a launched roller coaster in which the train is accelerated to its full speed in a matter of seconds.
-A launch track is always straight and is usually banked upward slightly, so that a train would roll backward to the station in the event of a loss of power.

-A launch track serves the same basic purpose as a lift hill—providing energy to the train—but accomplishes it in an entirely different manner.
-A lift hill gives the train potential energy by raising it to the highest point in the track (and not significantly accelerating it).
-A launch track gives the train kinetic energy by accelerating it to the maximum designed speed (while not significantly raising the height of the track).
+A launch track is a straight section of track along a launched roller coaster layout in which the train is quickly accelerated to a significant velocity in a matter of seconds.
+It serves the same basic purpose as a lift hill—providing energy to the train—but does so in a different manner.
+A lift hill gives the train potential energy as it is slowly raised to the highest point of the lift hill and released.
+A launch track gives the train kinetic energy immediately during its quick acceleration at launch, which often occurs before the train enters its first significant incline.

-A launch track normally includes some form of brakes.
-Depending on the type of coaster, these brakes may be used in every run of the coaster (this is normally found on a shuttle roller coaster where the launch track also serves as the main brake run) or they may only come into play when a rollback occurs, normally on a complete-circuit coaster such as Stealth, Top Thrill Dragster, Kingda Ka, Rock 'n' Roller Coaster Starring Aerosmith and Xcelerator.
-In either case, the brakes are retracted to allow trains to launch and are engaged at all other times.
+A launch track normally includes some form of brakes to brace for an expected return of the train, such as in a shuttle roller coaster design, or for an unexpected return of the train when a rollback occurs on a complete-circuit coaster.
+Rollbacks are more common on coasters that feature a top hat element, such as Stealth at Thorpe Park, and Top Thrill 2 at Cedar Point.
+Typically, brakes on a launch track retract to a lower position during launch and move into an engaged position immediately after launch.

 Lift hill

 A lift hill, or chain lift, is often the initial upward section of track on a typical roller coaster that initially transports the roller coaster train to an elevated point.
 Upon reaching the top, the train is then disengaged from the lift hill and allowed to coast through the rest of the roller coaster's circuit.

-Lift hills usually propel the train to the top of the ride via one of a few different types of methods: a chain lift involving a long, continuous chain which trains hook on to and are carried to the top; a drive tire system in which multiple motorized tires push the train upward; a cable lift system as seen on Millennium Force; or a linear synchronous motor system as seen on Maverick.
+Lift hills usually propel the train to the top of the ride via one of a few different types of methods: a chain lift involving a long, continuous chain which trains hook on to and are carried to the top; a drive tire system in which multiple motorized tires push the train upward; a cable lift system as seen on Millennium Force at Cedar Point; or a linear synchronous motor system as seen on Maverick.

 Launch lift hills are similar to launch tracks, but inclined rather than flat.
 Sometimes, launch lift hills serve the same purpose as lift hills but offer faster transport to the top of the lift hill; or they are sometimes used to power the train up into an element, like the Incredible Hulk Coaster at Universal Orlando.
 Launch lift hills use mostly linear synchronous motors or linear induction motors but sometimes use drive tires.